atsyplenkov/tidyhydro/.github/CONTRIBUTING.md

 ### Code style

-*   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
-    You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
+*   New code should follow the tidyverse [style guide](https://style.tidyverse.org) and use [air](https://github.com/posit-dev/air) for formatting.
+Please don't restyle code that has nothing to do with your PR.

 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.

-*  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
+*  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests and [quickcheck](https://github.com/armcn/quickcheck) for property-based testing (see [this blogpost for details](https://www.etiennebacher.com/posts/2024-10-01-using-property-testing-in-r)).

-   Contributions with test cases included are easier to accept.
+## C++

+The package uses a lot of C++ code via the Rcpp package.
+Therefore, it is expected that every new function has a C++ implementation.
+After adding new C++ code, do not forget to compile attributes with `Rcpp::compileAttributes()` and rebuild documentation with `devtools::document()`.
+The `NAMESPACE` file should be updated manually.

 ## Code of Conduct

 Please note that the tidyhydro project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.